 Streit is the co-creator of Adobe Youth Voices Program Guide and the co-author of ITEST Convening Report: Defining an Afterschool Research Agenda and the chapter "Working in Afterschool" published in the report Preparing Tomorrow's STEM Workforce Through Innovative Technology Experiences for Students and Teachers.

-Currently, Streit is a Board Member and the Treasurer of the National Association for Media Literacy Education (NAMLE).
+Currently, Streit is a Board Member and the Treasurer of the National Association for Media Literacy Education (NAMLE) and served as Chair of NAMLE’s 2017 National Conference in Chicago.
 Previously, he served on the Technical Working Group on STEM for the US Department of Education's 21st Century Community Learning Center Program.
 He has also served as an advisor to the Next Generation Youth Work Coalition, the National Partnership for Quality Afterschool Learning, the Informal Learning in Science and Afterschool Project, and the Ready to Learn Partnership.

 Before joining EDC, Streit was Co-Founder and Co-Director of Street-Level Youth Media, a Chicago organization that he helped build into a nationally recognized youth development model.